-S.Korea pastor tests positive amid virus spike at his church
+South Korea pastor tests positive amid virus spike at church

 Jun’s lawyer, Kang Yeon-jae, denied the accusations during a news conference Monday, insisting that he only received self-isolation orders after returning home from Saturday’s rally.

 During Saturday’s protest, Jun, who is known for provocative speeches that are often filled with bizarre claims, said the outbreak at his church was a result of an attack, accusing an unspecified opponent of “pouring” the virus onto the church.
-The protesters, who sporadically clashed with police, shouted slogans accusing Moon of policy failures, corruption and kowtowing to North Korea.

-There’s a possibility that Jun could be arrested for the second time this year, with prosecutors asking a Seoul court to revoke his bail.
+Prosecutors pushed for Jun’s arrest, asking a Seoul court to revoke his bail.

 Jun was indicted in March on charges of violating election laws ahead of April’s parliamentary elections by allegedly asking participants at his rallies to vote against Moon’s party, which would be illegal because the official campaigning period hadn’t yet started.
 Jun’s bail was granted on condition that he doesn’t take part in rallies that could be related to his pending case.